inadarei/spieler/README.md

 ```

 And that despite the fact that you are already providing all of the
-validtaion configuration in the route mapping.
+validtaion configuration in the route mapping!
 This is wasteful.

-Spieler allows you to do validation just in the mapping and uniformally
+Spieler allows you to do validation in one place (mapping) and skip a whole
-and skip a whole bunch of unnecessary boilerplate code.
-Other than that
+bunch of unnecessary boilerplate code.
+Other than that, it acts exactly like
-it acts exactly like `express-validator`.
-In essence Spieler is a convenience
+`express-validator`.
+In essence, Spieler is a convenience wrapper for the
-wrapper for the wonderful express-validator.
+wonderful express-validator module.

 ## Setup: